 \textbf{Generalizing to general prompts is hard. \ \ } We use forward KL-divergence ($D_{\text{KL}}$) and Fr\'{e}chet Distance (FD) to evaluate the generated samples.
 We also measure reference-free sample diversity using Vendi score~\citep{vendiscore} ($\text{VS}$)\footnote{For the synthetic setting, there is no pre-trained models to evaluate the reference-free quality and consistency.
 KL-divergence and FD cover both the quality and consistency.}, following the empirical evaluation in section~\ref{sec:exp}.
 On the one hand, Figure~\ref{fig:synthetic_general_cat} shows the generated samples using the general prompt \texttt{cat} at inference time with the model trained with fine-grained prompts.
 When generalizing to general prompts (\texttt{OR} operator), the model tends to generate samples towards the mean of the referenced distributions.
 In particular, when $\omega>1$ (a common practice in T2I models), the generated samples cover a region where the training data density is very small, resulting in $D_{\text{KL}}=23.78$, $\text{FD}=14.41$, and $\text{VS}_{\text{gen}}=1.03$ compared to $\text{VS}_{\text{ref}}=1.82$.
 Yet, when $\omega=1$, this phenomenon is reduced, achieving $D_{\text{KL}}=1.20$, $\text{FD}=2.48$, and $\text{VS}_{\text{gen}}=1.43$ compared to $\text{VS}_{\text{ref}}=1.82$.
 Since diffusion models only learn the score function (and not the likelihood weighting in Equation~\ref{eq:OR}, they may naively add up the score function values of fine-grained conditions together when generalizing to a general condition, hence disregarding the likelihood-based weighting, and leading to generated samples that correspond to the average of the fine-grained conditional training samples.
 On the other hand, Figure~\ref{fig:synthetic_black_dog} shows the generated samples using fine-grained prompts at inference time with the model trained with general prompts only.
 In this case, we observe that the model can leverage both general prompts and generate compositional outcomes in a zero-shot manner.
 The generated samples achieve $D_{\text{KL}}=1.51$, $\text{FD}=6.64$, and $\text{VS}_{\text{gen}}=2.04$ compared to $\text{VS}_{\text{ref}}=1.10$, when using $\omega=1$.
 Note that Equation~\ref{eq:AND} is similar to CFG, ${s_{\theta} (x_t) + \omega (s_{\theta}(x_t|c) - s_{\theta}(x_t))}$, when $\omega \approx M$.
 Empirically, using a larger $\omega$ pushes the distributions further towards the fine-grained conditional direction, reaching $D_{\text{KL}}=0.93$, $\text{FD}=1.32$, and $\text{VS}_{\text{gen}}=1.33$ compared to $\text{VS}_{\text{ref}}=1.10$ when $\omega=3$.
-We do not observe severe distributional shift and diversity reduction in this simple synthetic setting.
-These findings are consistent with what we observe in section~\ref{sec:exp} when performing large-scale T2I evaluations on real datasets.\looseness-1
+We do not observe severe distributional shift and diversity reduction in this simple synthetic setting. \xf{We further discuss the relationship between synthetic settings and large-scale evaluations in Appendix~\ref{app:synthetic_relation}.} \looseness-1